A hierarchy of thermodynamics learning frameworks for inelastic constitutive modeling: Abstract

 \section{Abstract}

 Recent advances in physics-augmented neural networks have enabled thermodynamically consistent data-driven constitutive modeling of complex inelastic materials.
-Most existing approaches, however, implicitly adopt a specific thermodynamic framework and embed structural assumptions such as normality, dual dissipation potentials, or other structure from manually constructed models directly into the learning architecture.
+Most existing approaches, however, implicitly adopt a specific thermodynamic framework and embed structural assumptions such as flow normality, dual dissipation potentials, or other structure from classical, manually-constructed models directly into the learning architecture.
 Consequently, differences in predictive performance may arise not only from data or network design, but also from the underlying theoretical assumptions.
 In this work, we present a unified comparison of several thermodynamically consistent inelastic modeling frameworks from a machine learning perspective.
-We consider internal-variable formulations with dissipation potential, generalized standard materials, and metriplectic structures, and we analyze their structural assumptions, admissible dependencies, convexity requirements, and implications for dissipation and evolution.
+We consider internal-variable formulations with dissipation potential, generalized standard materials, and metriplectic structures.
+We analyze their structural assumptions, admissible dependencies, convexity requirements, and implications for dissipation and evolution.
 Each framework is implemented within a common neural potential architecture based on invariant representations and neural ordinary differential equations.
-This unified setting ensures that performance differences can be attributed to thermodynamic structure rather than architectural variation.
+This unified setting reduces architectural confounding and allows us to assess, to the extent possible, how differences in thermodynamic structure affect predictive performance.
 The models are trained and evaluated on three representative inelastic datasets generated from high-fidelity representative volume element simulations: an elastoplastic alloy, a viscoelastic composite, and a rate-dependent crystal plasticity polycrystal.
 By isolating the role of thermodynamic structure, we assess how restrictions such as duality, normality, operator-based evolution, and convexity influence learnability, expressiveness, stability, and generalization.
 The results show that all three principled frameworks can produce accurate predictions on held-out data.
-The most structurally constrained did show some marginal deficiencies on the hardest dataset (an elastic-plastic microstructural sample) but had a marginal advantage on a corresponding homogeneous material dataset.
+The most structurally constrained showed some marginal deficiencies on the hardest dataset (an elastic-plastic microstructural sample) but had a marginal advantage on a corresponding homogeneous material dataset.

 \paragraph{Keywords:} inelasticity, internal state variables, dissipation potential, irreversible thermodynamics, Onsager principle, metriplectic dynamics, generalized standard materials, constitutive modeling frameworks, neural networks.